-Xmetryx provides leaders with the tools to measure experience-expectation gaps, and map and track the results of efforts to close those gaps.
+Xmetryx Radar provides leaders tools to measure and map experience-expectation gaps and track the results of efforts to close them.

 For more information about Self-Determination Theory, Engagement Theory, Expectancy Disconfirmation Theory, or Psychological Contract Theory, we highly recommend the following references: